 An Attorney Can Help You Name All Liable Parties

 Who can be sued in a motorcycle accident case will depend on the circumstances of your particular crash.
-Accidents can happen for a variety of reasons, and sometimes it is not immediately clear who is at fault and legally responsible.
+Accidents can happen for a variety of reasons.
+Sometimes, it is not immediately clear who is at fault and legally responsible.

 Complicated motorcycle accidents, such as those involving several vehicles, can have several liable parties.
 The more complicated the circumstances of a motorcycle accident case are, the more challenging it can become for a victim to secure their recovery.

-A motorcycle accident lawyer from our firm can help in several ways, including by gathering the required evidence to prove fault and liability.
+A motorcycle accident lawyer from our firm can help in several ways.
+These can include gathering the required evidence to prove fault and liability.
 They can also:

 - Negotiate with insurance companies